New entries and updates for Te Ara, the complete guide to New Zealand’s peoples, environment, history, culture and society, include:

 Dictionary of New Zealand Biography / Ngā Tāngata Taumata Rau

-New additions to the Dictionary of New Zealand Biography – the life stories for over 3,000 people who shaped our culture and history – include:
+Additions to the Dictionary of New Zealand Biography – the life stories for over 3,000 people who shaped our culture and history – include:

-December 2022 update: New Zealand storytellers
+2023 update: New Zealand storytellers

 Ngā Tāngata Taumata Rau Dictionary of New Zealand Biography (DNZB) is in the process of publishing a group of new biographies about New Zealand storytellers, people who made significant contributions to public conversations about New Zealand identity across a variety of mediums.
 Publication of these commenced in late 2022 and will continue through 2023.
 These entries have been published so far: